akhrarovsaid/payload-v3-faqs/README.md

 ---

-### I'd like to configure Cloudflare R2 as my storage system - what do I need to do to make it work?
+### I'd like to configure Cloudflare R2 / Supabase Storage as my storage system - what do I need to do to make it work?
 <details>
 <summary>Answer</summary>

-Since R2 is compatible with the S3 API, all you need is the S3 storage adapter.
+Since R2 / Supabase Storage is compatible with the S3 API, all you need is the S3 storage adapter.
 See [docs for S3 adapter here](https://payloadcms.com/docs/upload/storage-adapters#s3-storage).
 </details>